thunderbird/webext-docs/mailTabs.rst

 .. api-section-annotation-hack::

 Lists the selected messages in the current folder.
-A messages permission is required to do this.

 .. api-header::
    :label: Parameters